Internal Linking: Best Practices for SEO with Real Life Examples

 I built every single one of those links with Link Whisper.
-And the process is as fast as checking 152 boxes and clicking update.
+And the process is as fast as checking 152 boxes and clicking ‘Add Links'.

 Link Whisper finds the related articles for you.
-Link Whisper suggests the sentence and anchor text.
-Link Whisper does everything to find the relevant internal linking opportunities on your site.
+And Link Whisper even suggests the sentence and the internal link anchor text.
+In short, Link Whisper does everything to find the relevant internal pages on your site.